Changissnz/selfinterest/README.md

 has meaning, allusion to identity strengthens resistance against doubt, and correspondence to identity reaffirms origin that must be good of strength.
-The force of self-interest would produce thought and action as if there were no self responsible for the instance of it if there were no identity at all in this mix of media and if identity of self excluding remainder remains, haphazard in the consideration of the rules of artificial or natural axiom.
+The force of self-interest would produce thought and action as if there were no self responsible for the instance of it if there were no identity at all in this mix of media, and if identity of self excluding remainder remains, haphazard in the consideration of the rules of artificial or natural axiom.
 Delicacy in preserving the fitting match between participants and media for complex situations is conducive to stasis only because the positive effort is not there to displace the jagged complements that form the multi-sourced fusing into whole.
 The clarity of perceiving